luqonhas/SENAI_SEMESTER2_SPRINT2/README.md

 <div id='about'/>

 ## About the Repository 🔍
-This repository has all the exercises and projects performed by @luqonhas on SPRINT 2 of BACK-END of the SYSTEMS DEVELOPMENT course at Escola SENAI de Informática.
+This repository has all the exercises and projects performed by @luqonhas on SPRINT 2 of API of the SYSTEMS DEVELOPMENT course at Escola SENAI de Informática.

 The studies in this repository started on <ins>**03/15/2021**</ins> and have not yet been finalized.
 <br>